Scientific journal

 Zainuddin, N. – Mohamad Azman, E. – Mohsin, A. Z. – Meor Hussin, A. S. – Wan-Mohtar, W. A. A. Q. I. – Abd Rahim, M. H.

-Advancing sugarcane juice as a sustainable alternative to plant-based sports isotonic drinks: innovations in preservation techniques
+Advancing sugarcane juice as a sustainable alternative to plant-based sports isotonic drinks: Innovations in preservation techniques

 Muhamad Hafiz Abd Rahim, Department of Food Science, Faculty of Food Science and Technology, University of Putra Malaysia, Jalan Sapucahaya, 43400 UPM Serdang, Selangor, Malaysia; Halal Products Research Institute, University of Putra Malaysia, Putra Infoport, 43400 UPM Serdang, Selangor, Malaysia.
 E-mail: muhdhafiz@upm.edu.my